splatas/rhsso-gitops/rhsso-operator/README.md

 $ oc new-project rhsso-dev
 ```

+## Prerequisites:
+You need to have installed RH-SSO Operator.
+Here you have two options:
+1. Use the Openshift Web Console to install it.
+See this link: https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.4/html/server_installation_and_configuration_guide/operator#install_by_olm
+2. Use the command-line approach: https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.4/html/server_installation_and_configuration_guide/operator#install_by_command

 ## Install HELM chart:
 We install RHSSO Operator with a Helm Chart (Chart.yaml) named 'rhsso-operator':

 ### Default installation:
 ```
 $ helm install rhsso-operator ./rhsso-operator -n rhsso-dev